 Disability Discrimination Policy

-We will take all reasonable steps to provide easy access for all customers to our buildings and our facilities.
+Accessible premises: We take all reasonable steps to provide easy access for all customers to our buildings and our facilities.

-We will provide disability awareness training for our customer facing employees and raise awareness of accessibility throughout the company
+Training and awareness: We provide disability awareness training for our customer facing employees and raise awareness of accessibility throughout the company.

-We strive to obey the spirit of the DDA with respect to the provision of the services online.
+Accessible information: We strive to obey the spirit of the DDA with respect to the provision of our services online.
 The pages on our website conform at a minimum to level A compliance, as specified by the web content accessibility and endorsed by the Royal National Institute of Blind People (RNIB).

 Equal Opportunity Policy